 How Often to Water Succulents

+When you see water draining from the bottom of the pot, you’ll know the soil has received adequate moisture.
 Generally speaking, I wait about a week between waterings.
 This is usually how long it takes for the soil in my growing zone (zone 9) to dry out.

 How Much Water Do Succulents Need?

-Many gardeners prefer watering their planters with a watering squeeze bottle or a garden watering syringe (both shown below) because it allows them to be more precise.
+I use watering cans because they’re inexpensive, light-weight, and effective; they provide the roots of my succulents with the water they need.
+Many gardeners prefer watering their smaller planters with a watering squeeze bottle or a watering syringe because it allows them to be more precise.

 What To Avoid When Mastering How To Water Succulents